 Fruity Spinach Salad with Peachy Balsamic Vinaigrette has lots of juicy peaches and strawberries mingled with feta cheese and roasted pecans.
 Oh, my!

 I made up my own salad dressing using the juice from the canned peaches.

 This is a fabulous healthy, gluten free, low calorie, and incredibly delicious salad.
 You and your family will love it.

 This close up allows you to see the texture of this marvelous Fruity Spinach Salad with Peachy Balsamic Vinaigrette.
 This refreshing salad is so quick and easy to make.
 We loved the combination of strawberries with peaches.
 It was fabulous.

 Here’s what I did.

 I would have used 3 unpeeled, sliced fresh peaches if they were available.
-I substituted 2 15-oz. cans of sliced peaches instead.
+I substituted a 30-oz. can of sliced peaches instead.
 I used peaches in 100% juice.
 Drain the peaches saving the juice for the dressing.
 Pat the peaches dry before placing on salad.